HelpGiveThanks/Drafts/Forum/ImaginationQualityManagement/PoetryOfBrainsRemixNotes.md

 I hope this remix and my notes where helpful to you!     <br>
 Push these ideas around for yourself.
+Present them      <br>
-Present them using your words, images, skits, dances, music, etc. They are very strange, but also very humane, which I     <br>
+using your words, images, skits, dances, music, etc.      <br>
+They are very strange, but also very humane, which I     <br>
-learned remixing the original video to create this one!     <br>
+learned remixing the original video to create this one!     <br>     <br>

-The YouTube description has links to the full talk, and to more talks and papers by Dr. Freeman and other scientists investigating the     <br>
+The YouTube description has links to the full talk,      <br>
+and to more talks and papers by Dr. Freeman      <br>
+and other scientists investigating the     <br>
 ideas presented in this video.     <br>

 </div>